 For Mac users:

-- If you have never used the webcam, make sure FaceTime is activated on your computer.
+- If you have never used the webcam, make sure FaceTime is activated on your laptop.

-- If your webcam worked before, reboot your computer.
+- If your webcam worked before, reboot your laptop.
 If rebooting is not an option, use a command line force quit.

 For Windows users:

-Some computers have webcam buttons on the keyboard.
+Some laptops have webcam buttons on the keyboard.
 Tap the button to enable the webcam.
 If you cannot find this button, enable the camera through the Control Panel:

-Click Start > Go to Device Manager > Find Imaging devices > Click the plus icon on the left.
+Click Start > Go to Device Manager > Find Imaging devices or Camera > Click the plus icon on the left.

 Right click Integrated Webcam / Camera > Click Enable.

 Allow Windows to search automatically for updated driver software

 Follow the recommendations you receive from Windows, otherwise, you'll see the message below: